peterkhe1999/CheatSheet/OSEP/README.md

 $Acl = Get-ACL $output;$AccessRule= New-Object System.Security.AccessControl.FileSystemAccessRule(“student”,”FullControl”,”none”,”none","Allow");$Acl.AddAccessRule($AccessRule);Set-Acl $output $Acl
 ```

+`results.xml` is an arbitrary file to store the result

 ```bat
 C:\Windows\Microsoft.Net\Framework64\v4.0.30319\Microsoft.Workflow.Compiler.exe run.xml results.xml
 ```

-The downside is that we must provide both the XML file and the C# code file on disk, and the C# code file will be compiled temporarily to disk as well.
+Downside: We must provide both the XML file and the C# code file on disk, and the C# code file will be compiled temporarily to disk as well.

 ### MSbuild